appscot/sails-orientdb/README.md

 ### Methods

-This adapter adds the following methods:
+This adapter extends waterline with the following methods:

 #### .createEdge (from, to, options, callback)
 Creates edge between specified two model instances by ID in the form parameters `from` and `to`